kimmokal/CC-Art-Critics/image_data/README.md

-# Data folder
+# Data directory

-keep abstract images in a subfolder called `abstract` and realistic images in a subfolder called `realistic`.
-The contets of these folders are gitignored.
+Keep abstract images in a subdirectory called `abstract` and realistic images in a subdirectory called `realistic`.
+The generated images are saved to a subdirectory called `realistic`.
+The contets of these folders are ignored by git.
 All images should be of size 512 x 512.